Plasma cutting: New technology

 In the past decade plasma torch manufacturers have engineered new models with a smaller nozzle and a thinner plasma arc.
 This allows near-laser precision on plasma cut edges.
 Several manufacturers have combined precision CNC control with these torches to allow fabricators to produce parts that require little or no finishing.

 Costs

-Plasma torches were once quite expensive.
-For this reason they were usually only found in professional welding shops and very well-stocked private garages and shops.
+Plasma torches initially were expensive.
+For this reason they were usually only found in professional welding shops and well-stocked private garages and shops.
 However, modern plasma torches are becoming cheaper, and now are within the price range of many hobbyists, less than $300.
-Older units may be very heavy, but still portable, while some newer ones with inverter technology weigh only a little, yet equal or exceed the capacities of older ones.
+Older units may be heavy, but still portable, while some newer ones with inverter technology weigh less, yet equal or exceed the capacities of older ones.